-IT managers coordinate and oversee all computerized operations within a school or educational organization.
+Computer and Information Systems Managerscoordinate and oversee all computerized operations within a school or educational organization.
 They typically help organizations identify and implement the high-functioning computer systems needed to facilitate learning programs.
 Graduates of online Ed.D. programs in educational technology may qualify for advanced positions, including chief information officer or chief technology officer.

-Computer and information research scientists design new learning technologies and update existing systems.
+Computer and Information Research Scientists design new learning technologies and update existing systems.
 These professionals also provide critical services to the science, medicine, and corporate business sectors.
 A computer scientist with at least a master's degree and advanced skills in data mining should remain in high demand over the next decade.

-Software developers create computer software and applications to meet the needs of students and educators in the digital landscape.
+Software Developers create computer software and applications to meet the needs of students and educators in the digital landscape.
 While most entry-level software developer jobs do not need a doctoral degree, a candidate who earns a Ph.D. in educational technology online may qualify for high-level jobs like IT project manager, overseeing the development of new learning tools.

-Becoming a postsecondary teacher of education technology requires a terminal degree in the field.
+Postsecondary Teachers of education technology requires a terminal degree in the field.
 Graduates of online Ed.D. programs in educational technology can become professors of education technology or related subjects at colleges or universities.
 They may also conduct and publish graduate- and postgraduate-level research.

-Instructional coordinators oversee school curricula, monitoring teaching practices, and develop, implement, and assess educational materials.
+Instructional Coordinators oversee school curricula, monitoring teaching practices, and develop, implement, and assess educational materials.
 Instructional coordinators work closely with teachers and school administrators while adhering to district, state, and federal guidelines and regulations.
 Many instructional coordinators focus on specific grades, subjects, or types of students.